cjwit/selection-word-count/README.md

 # Selection Word Count

-This simple VSCode extension calculates the word count of a selection and displays it in the status bar.
-The status bar item is hidden when nothing is selected (the selection word count is zero).
+This simple VSCode extension calculates and displays the word count of a document and, when there is a selection, the word count of a selection.
+It displays both in the status bar.

 ## Requirements